brouzoufman/makepk3/README.md

   -r, --recompile     recompile all ACS/GDCC code
 ```

+As of 2018.09.22, `makepk3` now handles filter/ directories properly, and will
+compile ACS and GDCC code within them.
+If you want to `#include` files from the
+non-filtered `acs/` directories, you'll have to go up the directory tree to do so.

 ## Dependencies

 Windows shouldn't have any, besides Python itself (2 or 3 works).
 The required